 Qualitative research is also on Newman’s agenda.
 He plans to conduct interviews and focus groups to further understand the nuances in how the public thinks and feels about science.
 His methodology comes from a “classic branding framework” that states that any product or service you interact with touches you in three different ways.
 “There’s experiential, you experience it in a certain way.
 There’s a symbolic aspect, you identify with it.
 And then there’s the functional . . .
 This is called Brand Concept Image Management.”

 Branding is not new to Newman – the LSC professor recently co-authored the book “Brand,” which analyzes different branding strategies across different sectors of society.

 “Basically, I’m trying to take that and apply it to science,” said Newman.

 Like a product, science is functional, experiential, and symbolic.
 Most of the scientific community has been focused on the symbolic aspect of science, but Newman wants to take it a step farther.
 “People have really strong feelings about [science], really positive feelings about [science], regardless where you fall in these demographic items,” explains Newman, “but when science begins to be applied to different things, whether it’s climate or COVID, that’s when the whole complexity of these issues begin to unravel.”

-  With the grant money being distributed in early October, Newman and Yang are hard at work preparing for the next two years.
+With the grant money being distributed in early October, Newman and Beets are hard at work preparing for the next two years.